 My research focuses on nineteenth-century Spanish American narrative and essay, with a particular interest in nation-building and identity.
 I frequently analyze ways in which writers addressed questions of citizenship and national participation and how they contested prevailing social and cultural norms of behavior, whether those were based on gender, class, or race.
 Rather than focusing on a certain country, genre, or author, I look across Spanish America to identify and examine commonalities and key differences in themes and ideas of the nineteenth century.

-My book, Gender and the Rhetoric of Modernity in Latin America 1850-1910, appears in August 2016 (University Press of Florida); in it, I argue that the linking of gender to social and political agendas, including nationalist thought, was a central preoccupation for Spanish Americans ever since the newly-formed countries confronted the task of defining themselves as true nations after the Wars of Independence.
+My most recent book is Gender and the Rhetoric of Modernity in Latin America 1850-1910 (University Press of Florida, 2016); in it, I argue that the linking of gender to social and political agendas, including nationalist thought, was a central preoccupation for Spanish Americans ever since the newly-formed countries confronted the task of defining themselves as true nations after the Wars of Independence.
 These concerns play out in a wide variety of nineteenth-century texts, from canonical novels to popular magazine articles giving household tips and fashion advice, showing that readers and writers of all types participated in formulating, projecting, and responding to these ideas about gender, nation and identity.
 I propose that discourses of modernity shaped ideas about gender and especially about the status of women in private and public life at the same time as those concepts of the idea of the modern were themselves shaped and altered in the Spanish American context by both the received and new, emergent notions of gender roles held by Spanish American intellectuals.

 Selected articles in peer-reviewed journals:

 “The Functions of Landscape in Jorge Isaacs and Soledad Acosta de Samper.”
 Symposium: A Quarterly Journal in Modern Literatures 68: 1 (Spring 2014).
 Available here.